-First of all, it should be noted that the “stranger danger” narrative that most of us grew up with may be doing more harm than good.
+First of all, it should be noted that the “stranger danger” narrative that most of us grew up with maybe doing more harm than good.
 Strangers do sometimes sexually abuse children, but more than 90 percent of the time, children are sexually abused by someone they already know.
 According to statistics cited in the Atlantic article:

 Children who are abused at a young age may not have the understanding to know that what happened to them was unacceptable or the words to report it.

-Child safety advocates and schools are beginning to work together to give kids the tools they need to understand personal violation and express it in age-appropriate ways.
+Child safety advocates and schools are beginning to work together to give kids the tools they need to understand personal violation and express them in age-appropriate ways.
 Sometimes, the lessons are as simple as naming a body part and having children respond with “public” or “private.”
 In some lessons, the instructor will say: “Sometimes we like touching and sometimes we don’t.
 Touching is never a secret.
-Any person can say ‘no’ to touching.”
+Any person can say ‘no’ to touch.”